 In 2013, I had the opportunity to fulfil one of my bucket list items – by visiting Providence in America – the place that Lovecraft called home.
-One thing I learned is that the Providence of Lovecraft’s time is a completely different place than what Providence is now.
+One thing I can say, is that the Providence of Lovecraft’s time is a completely different place than what Providence is now.

 I stayed at the Renaissance Hotel in downtown Providence and to be honest – I didn’t expect all the Masonic imagery in the hotel.
 Later I learned that there was a Masonic temple in the building – this really started to feel like I was walking in a Lovecraft story!